christc4/websites-2024/archive.avsbq.org/spiritual.md

 > _Our home is in Heaven.
 Please remember that we were created for Heaven.
 Our whole life is just a continuous wondering on the way home_ &ndash; Hieromonk Seraphim Rose

+> _If you knew how quickly people would forget about you after your death, you will not seek in your life to please anyone but God_ &ndash; St. John Chrysostom

+> _Let not one think, my fellow Christian, that only priests and monks need to pray without ceasing and not laymen.
+No, no; every Christian without exception ought to dwell always in prayer_ &ndash; St. Gregory Palamas

 > A man saved by Christ need not fear death more than a tired man fear his bed

 > _We should try to live in such a way that if the Gospels were lost, they could be re-written by looking at us_ &ndash; Metropolitan Anthony of Sourozh